-Thank you for spending some time with NTT.
-I trust the time you've invested with us provides you a meaningful and practical hands on training experience you'll be able to use on the job tomorrow.
+Thank you for investing your time with NTT.
+I trust that the time you spend with us today will provide a meaningful and practical hands-on training experience that you will use on the job tomorrow.

-With over 1 million people trained so far, we've listened to you, and we've built our courses around you.
-Your feedback helps to guide our teaching methods and the training tools we've crafted for you.
+With over one million people trained so far, we listened to you and we built our courses around you.
+Your feedback helps guide our teaching methods and the training tools we crafted for you.

-If our courses could help further your career, then call us toll-free to register at 1-877-652-1026, or visit our website, www.nttinc.com.
+To register for courses that can help further your career, please call toll-free at 1-877-652-1026 or visit our website, www.nttinc.com.

-Thank you, and please send me your thoughts and ideas to help our ongoing effort to improve your learning experience.
-You can reach me directly at dphan@nttinc.com anytime.
+We welcome your thoughts and ideas to help our ongoing effort to improve your learning experience.
+You can reach me directly anytime at dphan@nttinc.com.

-Warm regards,
+Warm Regards,

-Davis Phan President National Technology Transfer, Inc.
+Davis Phan President

+National Technology Transfer, Inc.